Optimal design of lottery with cumulative prospect theory: Lottery design with ticket price constraint

-In the previous sections, the ticket price is one of the decision variables and can take an arbitrarily large value .
-In this section, we analyze the setting where the ticket price is determined in advance.
+In the previous sections, the worst outcome can take an arbitrarily large value in some cases.
+As noted in \cref{sec:formulation}, under our formulation, the worst outcome can be interpreted as a ticket price, in the sense that $-\min_{i \in [N]} u_i$ represents the maximum payment a buyer may incur.
+In this section, we analyze the setting where a cap on the ticket price is externally imposed, aiming to yield more practical results.
 We first provide its formulation and then propose an algorithm for solving this problem.
 Moreover, we propose a linear-time algorithm that outputs the optimal solution in a specific case.